AmirElfu/RustSpring/README.md

 ![Model M](img/model-m.jpg)
 ![Buckle](img/buckle.gif)

-Bucklespring runs as a background process and plays back the sound of each key pressed and released on your keyboard, just as if you were using an IBM Model-M. The sound of each key has carefully been sampled, and is played back while simulating the proper distance and direction for a realistic 3D sound palette of pure nostalgic bliss.
+RustSpring runs as a background process and plays back the sound of each key pressed and released on your keyboard, just as if you were using an IBM Model-M. The sound of each key has carefully been sampled, and is played back while simulating the proper distance and direction for a realistic 3D sound palette of pure nostalgic bliss.

-To temporarily silence bucklespring, for example to enter secrets, press ScrollLock twice (but be aware that those ScrollLock events _are_ delivered to the application); same to unmute.
-The keycode for muting can be changed with the `-m` option.
-Use keycode 0 to disable the mute function.

 Installation
 ------------